Find Trade Colleges

 $25,142 Avg Student Debt

-Our 2023 rankings named Columbia Southern University the most popular school in Alabama for trade school students working on their degree.
-Columbia Southern University is located in Orange Beach, Alabama and has a fairly large student population.
-In 2021-2022, this school awarded 5,998 degrees to qualified students.
+Our analysis found Columbia Southern University to be the most popular school for trade school students in Alabama.
+This fairly large private for-profit school is located in Orange Beach, Alabama, and it awarded 5,998 degrees in 2021-2022.

 Full Columbia Southern University Report